gwmodeling/challenge/README.md

 # The Groundwater Modeling Challenge

-**Update 2022/06/28: Data release is unfortunately delayed until mid-July.**
+**Update 2022/08/11: Data release is unfortunately delayed until August/September.**

 This repository contains all the information and materials for the Groundwater Time Series Modeling Challenge, [as announced at the 2022 EGU General Assembly](https://doi.org/10.5194/egusphere-egu22-12580).
 We invite every interested groundwater modeler to model the five different hydraulic head time series found in the data folder, and send in their best possible simulated heads time series.